schlpbch/astro-guild42/src/content/blog/hey-google-talk-to-SBB.md

   - chat bot
   - conversational design
   - artificial intelligence
-description: This talk introduces SBB Voice Assistant to query trips and buy tickets build together with Paixon.
+description: This talk introduces SBB Voice Assistant to query trips and buy tickets using a voice chat bot build together with Paixon.
 ---

 Siri?
 Alexa?
 Google Assistant?
 There is more and more talk about such digital assistants.
 But what does it mean to use such a platform and implement innovative products on it?